istairbn/xlr-xldeploy-plugin/README.md

   * `numberOfPollingTrials` (Number of times to poll for task status)
   * `failOnPause` (If checked task will fail if the deployment enters a STOPPED state, for example if the xld-pause-plugin is in use.
 Set to True by default for backwards compatibility)

++ BulkUndeployTask (compatible with XL Deploy 4.5.1 and up)
+  * `applicationFolder` - Folder containing the Applications you want to Undeploy
+  * `environment` Environment you want to undeploy from (fully qualified starting with Environments/...)
+  * `containerType` Type of Group task to be added (case sensitive): Parallel,Sequential
+  * `recurse` If True, recurses through child directories of Application Folder
+  * `orchestrators` (Comma separated list of orchestrators to be used: `parallel-by-deployment-group, parallel-by-container`)
+  * `deployedApplicationProperties` (Dictionary containing all the deployed application properties to be set (except orchestrators). e.g.: `{"maxContainersInParallel": "2"}`)
+  * `continueIfStepFails` (Will try to continue if a step in the deployment task fails)
+  * `numberOfContinueRetrials` (Number of times to retry a step)
+  * `rollbackOnError` (Whether rollback should be done if the deployment fails)
+  * `pollingInterval` (Number of seconds to wait before polling the task status)
+  * `numberOfPollingTrials` (Number of times to poll for task status)
+  * `failOnPause` (If checked task will fail if the deployment enters a STOPPED state, for example if the xld-pause-plugin is in use.
+Set to True by default for backwards compatibility)

 + Migrate Package (compatible with XL Deploy 6.0.0 and up)
   * `server` - Server to pull a package from
   * `username` - Override source username